orcusforyou/iNiR/README.md

 ## What is iNiR

 iNiR is an **opinionated desktop shell** — not a framework, not a dotfiles repo.
-You install it, pick a wallpaper, and everything works: panels, notifications, theming, widgets, app integration.
-Users configure behavior through a **settings UI**, not by writing QML.

-Originally forked from [end-4/dots-hyprland](https://github.com/end-4/dots-hyprland) (illogical-impulse).
-Now its own project with versioned releases, migrations, and update rollback.

-**What it is NOT:**
-- Not a framework — you use it as-is, not build on top of it
-- Not a rice — it's a structured project with CI, packaging, and multi-distro support
-- Not Hyprland-only — built for **Niri**, maintained on Hyprland too

 ### Compositor Support